Endeios/java-kata/kata.md

 LU: "Yup"

 BR: So you take a problem, you slice it very fine, take one of the bite sized little problems, and solve that one first.
 It is called Test driven, because you first do a test in which you state how a program should output given the input, for example if the input is 3 the output should be fizz, and then write the easiest program that gives that output given the input.
-This gives life to *_THE RYTHM_* of development, this potentially infinite steps of advancement toward the objectinve of the application:
+This gives life to *_THE RYTHM_* of development, this potentially infinite loop of steps of advancement toward the objectinve of the application:

 ### The Rythm
 - A little bit of Test code ❌
 - A little bit of production code ✔️